cherrypush/cherry-cli/README.md

 ]
 ```

-Submit the latest occurrences to your cherry server.
+Submit the latest occurrences to your cherry server:

 ```sh
 cherry push